-Dr. Jonas Younkin was born on June 21, 1803 in Turkeyfoot Township, Somerset County, PA, the son of Jacob and Hannah (Nicola) Younkin Sr. A clergyman, physician and farmer, he was directly involved in establishing the Baptist and then the Church of Christ movements in Somerset County.
+Dr. Jonas Younkin was born on June 21, 1803 in Turkeyfoot Township, Somerset County, PA, the son of Jacob and Hannah (Nicola) Younkin Sr. A clergyman, physician and farmer, he was directly involved in establishing the Disciples of Christ movement in Somerset County.
 Later, he and his wife and large family were pioneer settlers of Illinois and Iowa before alcohol addiction brought on his sad demise.

 When the fatherless Jonas reached the age of 14, in August 1817, John Gephart was appointed as his legal guardian.
 That same year, he was a charter member when "Professor Charles Wheeler and Rev. Dr. Estep organized a church of immersed believers at Somerset," said the 1906 book History of Bedford and Somerset Counties Pennsylvania with Genealogical and Personal History, by E. Howard Blackburn.
 "This was the Baptist church of Somerset.
 So far as is known, its charter members were Mary Ogle, Mary Morrison, Mary Graft (the three Marys), Jacob Graft, Isaac and Elizabeth Husband, Samuel Trent, Catherine Carr, Jonas and Martha Younkin, George Probst, Alexander and Nellie Hunter, Susan Stewart, Peggy May, Betsey Kimberly, Sallie Lichtenberger, Dr. Norman and Eliner Bruce, Peter and Barbara Loehr, Jacob and Nancy Sayler."

 He was united in holy matrimony with Martha Pringey (1806- ? ), daughter of John and Abigail (Rhoads) Pringey.
-This couple produced 10 children -- Elvina Younkin, Uriah Younkin, Archibald Younkin, Walter Younkin, Alexander Younkin, Edwin Younkin, Emily Ogle Howe, Mary Elizabeth "Mate" Parshall, Aaron Schrock Younkin and Austin Younkin.
+This couple produced 10 children -- Elvina Younkin, Uriah Younkin, Archibald Campbell Younkin, Walter S. Younkin, Alexander C. Younkin, Dr. Edwin Younkin, Emily Ogle Howe, Mary Elizabeth "Mate" Parshall, Aaron Schrock Younkin and Austin Younkin.